-Incoming first-year students are evaluated on their SAT, ACT, and high school GPA scores, as well as other factors.
-Students with strong academic potential are invited to join the Honors Scholar Society at the beginning of their first semester by taking the Honors course IS199.
-Thereafter, students may continue in the Society provided they complete IS199 with a B or better grade and maintain a composite GPA of 3.5 or above.
-Students who were not invited to take IS199 may still join the Honors Scholar Society if after two full semesters at ENC they earn a composite GPA of 3.5 or higher and successfully complete at least one Honors course (either a designated Honors course or by contract).
+First-year students are invited to join the Honors Scholar Society by applying during the Fall semester to take the Honors course IS199 during the Spring semester.
+Students who complete IS199 with a B or better grade and have attained a composite GPA of 3.5 or above will be inducted into the Society at the end of their first year.
+Transfer students and others who were not invited to take IS199 may still join the Honors Scholar Society if after two full semesters at ENC they earn a composite GPA of 3.5 or higher and successfully complete at least one Honors course (either a designated Honors course or by contract).